Login

 The opening of a teat is of critical importance in the successful feeding of your baby and refers to the flow rate of milk that it allows.
 If the rate of milk flow is too fast and spilling out of your baby’s mouth, it’s likely to cause coughing/swallowing issues or they might feed too quickly.
 Conversely, if the milk flow is too slow, your baby might become impatient or tire, meaning they do not get the required quantity of milk during their feed.

 The two available shapes that dictate this flow are ‘round hole’ and ‘cross cut’ / ‘y cut’.
-To give you a better visualisation, if you were to hold a bottle with a round hole teat upside down, milk would slowly drip out.
+To give you a better visualization, if you were to hold a bottle with a round hole teat upside down, milk would slowly drip out.
 Teats for young babies are generally all round hole, allowing for an ‘open’ milk source that conforms to their jaw muscles, which are still developing in the first few months.
 As they get older, depending upon the teat, the teat opening may change to Y cut, but this is not a given.
 The Y cut design differs in that milk will only be released with a baby’s sucking motion.
 Therefore, they can vary the flow of milk with the Y cut opening that contracts as it accommodates the baby’s desired intake.
 Thankfully, if your baby does change from a round hole to a Y cut hole, the period of adjustment is brief.

 The size and age guidelines vary across baby bottle manufacturers, but here are some cues to look for in upsizing the teat as your baby grows, courtesy of Pigeon:

 1. Your baby is fussing every time they feed.
-They may be getting frustrated as the flow of milk may not be fast enough or
+They may be getting frustrated as the flow of milk may not be fast enough or;

 2. The teat is collapsing when your baby is drinking (and it’s not because there is a block).
 This can happen if your baby is sucking hard to get the milk out and it is not coming fast enough for them.
 A vacuum gets created, causing the teat to collapse

 Not sure where to turn?
-If you’re using Pigeon slim neck bottles try Pigeon Flexible™ Peristaltic Teats, or if your baby prefers Pigeon wide neck bottles, opt for Pigeon SofTouch™ Peristaltic PLUS Teats.
+If you’re using Pigeon slim neck bottles try Pigeon Flexible™ Peristaltic Teats, or if your baby prefers wide neck bottles, opt for Pigeon SofTouch™ Peristaltic PLUS Teats.

 What other features are important when choosing a teat?